lief-project/LIEF/doc/sphinx/tutorials/02_pe_from_scratch.rst

 .. warning::

-  This tutorial is no longer working and accurate for LIEF version >= ``0.17.0``.
+  This tutorial is no longer functional or accurate for LIEF version >= ``0.17.0``.

-In this tutorial we introduce LIEF API to create a simple PE executable from scratch
+In this tutorial, we introduce the LIEF API for creating a simple PE executable from scratch.

-Scripts and materials are available here: `materials <https://github.com/lief-project/tutorials/tree/master/02_PE_from_Scratch>`_

-By Romain Thomas - `@rh0main <https://twitter.com/rh0main>`_

 ----------

-LIEF enables creating a simple PE from scratch.
+LIEF enables the creation of a simple PE from scratch.
-The aim of this tutorial is to create an executable which shows a "Hello Word" ``MessageBoxA``.
+The aim of this tutorial is to create an executable that shows a "Hello World" ``MessageBoxA``.

-First, we have to create a :class:`~lief.PE.Binary` :
+First, we must create a :class:`~lief.PE.Binary`:

 .. code-block:: python